 While you're on Buda Castle grounds, you might want to delve into the life of Harry Houdini.

-Harry Houdini, the world's most well-known magicians, was born to a Jewish family in Budapest.
+Harry Houdini, the world's most well-known magician, was born in Budapest.

 This small museum, built by a Hungarian escape artist named Merlini, celebrates the life of Houdini.